openthread/openthread/src/cli/README_DATASET.md

 Set security policy.

-- o: Obtaining the Master Key for out-of-band commissioning is enabled.
+- o: Obtaining the Network Key for out-of-band commissioning is enabled.
 - n: Native Commissioning using PSKc is allowed.
 - r: Thread 1.x Routers are enabled.
 - c: External Commissioner authentication is allowed using PSKc.
 - b: Thread 1.x Beacons are enabled.
 - C: Thread 1.2 Commercial Commissioning is enabled.
 - e: Thread 1.2 Autonomous Enrollment is enabled.
-- p: Thread 1.2 Network Master Key Provisioning is enabled.
+- p: Thread 1.2 Network Key Provisioning is enabled.
 - R: Non-CCM routers are allowed in Thread 1.2 CCM networks.

 ```bash